robrich/docker-hands-on-workshop/04-Volumes-as-durable-storage/start/README.md

 1. Open Docker settings (Click on the whale by the clock), choose Settings, go to Shared Drives, and turn on sharing for the drive / folder your code is in.
 This shares your host drive with the Docker Desktop VM.
 On Linux, there is no Docker VM, and on Mac, `/Users` may already be shared.

+   NOTE: You may need to configure your firewall to allow this SMB share from the Docker Desktop VM into your computer.

 ![Turn on Shared Drives](shared-drives.png)

 2. Modify `Dockerfile`